lowRISC/ot-sca/doc/getting_started.md

 to install the specific `apt` packages required by ChipWhisperer.

 **Notes:**
-- We recommend to use Python 3.7.
-Previously, Python 3.6.9 was okay, but newer patches releases of Python 3.6 might fail dependency resolution.
-Python 3.8 might work as well, but in Python 3.9 and later, the `ray` dependency is currently not available.
+- We recommend to use Python 3.10.
+Later versions might also work.
 - CW-Husky requires ChipWhisperer 5.6.1 or later.
 The default `python_requirements.txt` will install a version supporting CW-Husky.